jre247/react-cms-3-real/README.md

 1) Open terminal window, run "gulp"
 2) Open second terminal window, run "npm run watch"
+3) run brew install postgresql to download postgresql
+	note: run the following command if homebrew is not installed: ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+4) open application postgresql and run the following command to connect to wedding database:
+	"\connect wedding"

 Run the following script in psql to create the database and necessary tables: